OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/Android/README.md

 2. Start Android Studio

-3. Click on "Open an existing Android Studio project" and select the folder that contains the app, then open the "MeetingManagerAndroid" folder then the "Android" folder and select the build.gradle file.
+3. <a name="step3"/>Click on "Open an existing Android Studio project" and select the folder that contains the app, then open the "MeetingManagerAndroid" folder then the "Android" folder and select the build.gradle file.

   ![Open the App in Android Studio](../img/android-studio-open-project.jpg)